 External information from Paul Collins:

-Important: Some malware camouflages itself as Install.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Trojan:Win32/Comronki!rts (detected by Microsoft), and Adware.2Search or Downloader (detected by Symantec).
-Therefore, you should check the Install.exe process on your PC to see if it is a threat.
+Important: Some malware camouflages itself as install.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Trojan:Win32/Comronki!rts (detected by Microsoft), and not-a-virus:Client-IRC.Win32.mIRC.617 or Net-Worm.Win32.Koobface.df (detected by Kaspersky).
+Therefore, you should check the install.exe process on your PC to see if it is a threat.
 If External Installer has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾

-To help you analyze the Install.exe process on your computer, the following programs have proven to be helpful: Security Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
+To help you analyze the install.exe process on your computer, the following programs have proven to be helpful: ASecurity Task Manager displays all running Windows tasks, including embedded hidden processes, such as keyboard and browser monitoring or Autostart entries.
 A unique security risk rating indicates the likelihood of the process being potential spyware, malware or a Trojan.
-Malwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.
+BMalwarebytes Anti-Malware detects and removes sleeping spyware, adware, Trojans, keyloggers, malware and trackers from your hard drive.